juntossomosmais/frontend-guideline/README.md

 ### 5.6.1 Dynamic values
-If you are using padding, margin, gap should use our [Venices's spacing variables](https://juntossomosmais.github.io/venice/vue/?path=/docs/getting-started-styles-spacings--page).
+If you are using padding, margin, gap should use our [Atomium tokens](https://juntossomosmais.github.io/atomium/?path=/docs/getting-started-tokens--docs).
 Any space that override it values must be validated once our Design System is well defined around these values and our UX Teams guide must follow it.
-Icons, width and height that are relative to our Design System or that have sizes based on calc upon our spacing variable must also use [Venices's spacing variables](https://juntossomosmais.github.io/venice/vue/?path=/docs/getting-started-styles-spacings--page) instead of magic numbers.
+Icons, width and height that are relative to our Design System or that have sizes based on calc upon our spacing variable must also use [Atomium tokens](https://juntossomosmais.github.io/atomium/?path=/docs/getting-started-tokens--docs) instead of magic numbers.

 **✅ Good:**